 European 2015 Cyber Survey Report

-According to the European 2015 Cyber Survey Report, more than three quarters (79%) of respondents believe they do not have a complete understanding of the cyber risks their organisations are exposed to.
-Moreover, nearly half (43%) of all organisations have not yet identified one or more cyber scenarios, despite 75% including cyber risk in their corporate risk registers.
+According to the European 2015 Cyber Survey Report, more than three quarters (79%) of respondents believe they do not have a complete understanding of the cyber risks their organizations are exposed to.
+Moreover, nearly half (43%) of all organizations have not yet identified one or more cyber scenarios, despite 75% including cyber risk in their corporate risk registers.

 Internal threats (29%), operational errors (28%), and hacktivist groups (23%) are listed as the top three threats by respondents.
 When it comes to specific cyber loss scenarios, breach of customer information (24%) and business interruption (22%) present the greatest concern.